October 29, 2016

 It is all fairly silly and predictable but the secret agent premise beats the Bond pictures out of the starting gate.

 The Communist's “new weapon” is to kidnap the son of an Arab King to pressure him into not signing an agreement with the United States to build a missile base in his small Arab nation.
 Assigned to find the prince is undercover agent, Gene Barry, who is posing as a lounge singer in a tiny Hong Kong nightclub set.
 He handles suave with the best of them and this film highlights his talents.
-The two brief songs he performs are the standout moment in the film.
+The two brief songs he performs are the standout moments in the film.
 Barry had a voice but his body rhythm here is hilariously stiff and corny.
 His left and right arms do whatever they want with his body planning on moving right but it suddenly feels compelled to move left.
 Cannot fault him for trying his best to sell the first lame song about himself.
 But he is definitely a “foot loser.”
 Few would ever guess he is an intelligence agent, so in that regard, he is in deep cover.
-His love interest and accompanist are played by Beverly Tyler in her last film before transitioning to television.
-She is not undercover yet her faked piano playing made me suspicious of that.
+His love interest and accompanist is played by Beverly Tyler in her last film before transitioning to television.
+She is not undercover yet her faked piano playing made me suspicious.

-After Barry’s informant is killed, King Calder, the intelligence agent recommending Barry for the prince retrieval, shares evidence that the informant had ties to Allison Hayes, who is under surveillance for gold smuggling to the Communists.
+King Calder, the intelligence agent recommends Barry for the prince's retrieval.
+There is evidence that the informant had ties to Allison Hayes, who is under surveillance for gold smuggling to the Communists.
 Hayes can play untrustworthy through makeup and wardrobe alone.
 She resides in another small Asian film set called Macao.
 So Barry has about forty feet to travel, not forty miles, in the hope of flushing out the kidnappers.
-Barry sells her on his smuggling plan of mass-producing souvenirs, yet after the cheap metal is burned off, they are solid gold underneath.
+Barry sells her on his smuggling plan of mass-producing souvenirs, yet after the cheap metal is burned off, underneath is solid gold.

 Barry discovers a medallion belonging to the kidnapped prince in the office of Noel Drayton and the kidnapping mastermind is revealed.
 Hayes sets up a meeting with Drayton but double-crosses Barry at gunpoint, forcing him into a cellar where Drayton awaits with the kidnapped prince.
 Smugly, he tells his plan to pin the kidnapping on the American Barry.
 He and the prince will be killed after the Arab King signs the papers to let the Commies establish their own missile base.
 All wait impatiently for that important phone call.
 But Barry comes up with a plan to disrupt the telephone service that is right out of a Bond playbook.
 In the standard secret agent ploy, he needs to stand and "fake" stretch.
 Then with outstretched arms, he casually picks up a thick metal pin lying near the telephone.
-Really not sure what they are, yet it is pretty obvious he is up to something.
+Really not sure what it is, yet it is pretty obvious he is up to something.
 I am surprised Barry was not whistling a random tune.
 Drayton is oblivious.
 Suspended disbelief at its best.
 The funny scene continues as Barry sits back down and one arm immediately dives between the cushions as if it were sucked in.
 Below the couch is where the telephone line is and he pokes the pin through the rubber-encased telephone cable.
 Drayton must call from an upstairs phone to confirm the signing.
 He leaves Hayes alone with Barry.
 Uh-oh.
 Moviegoers knew what was coming next.
 In her “duh” moment, Barry volunteers to light her cigarette but overwhelms her with his charms...uh...arms, knocking the gun from her hand and as she stumbles hits her head in the fall.
 Drayton returns and graciously accepts a bullet.
 Barry and the prince escape.

 October 15, 2016